engilyin/provider_architecture_template/README.md

 - Add your own custom getter values.
 - Add `<YOUR_MODEL>` to the list in `@SerializersFor` class constructor found under `core/models/serializer.dart`
 - Run `flutter packages pub run build_runner build --delete-conflicting-outputs` to build your new model

+### Fork updates

+- Migrated to SDK 3.0.0+.
+Mostly null-safety changes
+- Dependencies updated to the latest versions
+- The `Auto_Route` has been updated to the new style.
+See: [Migrating to v6](https://github.com/Milad-Akarie/auto_route_library#migrating-to-v6)
+- Mockito generated mocks to resolve null-safety issue (NOTE: as an alternative it could be replaced with `mocktail`).
+See: [Null Safety](https://github.com/dart-lang/mockito/blob/master/NULL_SAFETY_README.md)
+- Removed generated code from the repo
+- Removed `NavigationService` in favor to direct calls of `AppRouter`
+- `Validators` becomes separate utility class with set of static methods